artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

 > which governs even us; I tell you this
 > that you might put a better face on it---
 > yes, _you_ are ruled by Fate, and _I_ am too."

+Mortals had "deficits" that needed to be purged before becoming immortal:

+> "The sea god welcomed me, pronounced me fit
+> to join their honorable company,
+> and asked the Ocean and his consort, Tethys,
+> to take away whatever still remained
+> of my mortality; and this they did
+> first, by the recital of a hymn, nine times,
+> to purge me of my evil; then they bade
+> me to immerse myself a hundred times
+> in just as many rivers"
+> ~ (13.1378--86)

+> She [Venus] bade the river god to take Aeneas
+> under the surface of his silent stream
+> and cleanse him of all mortal deficits;
+> he did as she commanded, bathing him,
+> and having purged him of this mortal dross,
+> restored his best, immortal part to him.
+> His mother purified Aeneas' body,
+> anointing it with heavenly perfumes,
+> and touched his lips with sweet ambrosia
+> and nectar both, so he became a god,
+> ~ (14.861--72)

+The gods are limited in a number of ways.
+Interestingly, Ovid mentions that gods can't undue actions of other gods:

+> Venus alone knew that the bolt had fallen
+> and would have put it back and locked the gates,
+> but one god is unable to rescind
+> the actions of another.

+This sort of question is unique to polytheism.

 ## Epistemology